We began to gallop

 nor the ex-thingie (who writes me 'dear shithead')

-Chialeah visited me in New Orleans and Los Angles
+Chialeah visited me in New Orleans and Los Angeles

 in the '70s and rambled on about other lives